williamgregorio/liberpdf/README.md

 ## Goals

-- [ ] query for books online using google search engine
+- [x] give the user the ability to query for books online using Google search engine